 You know you want to do van life – that’s the first step.
-Together, we will walk through every single one of the necessary steps that it’s going to take to get you out on the road.
+In our free online course, The Van Life Roadmap, we will walk through every single one of the necessary steps that it’s going to take to get you out on the road.
 From choosing the best van for your own version of van life, to knowing exactly what you want in a conversion, to teaching you the skills you need as a van lifer, there isn’t a stone we’ll leave unturned.

 What that means though is that we’re going to cover a lot in this course.
 So go at your own pace and remember that you can always revisit specific lessons as needed.
 If you have questions along the way, just drop them in the comments below and we’ll be sure to answer them.

 In this first (this) module, we’re going to help you evaluate your lifestyle so you can decide which type of van is right for you, your lifestyle, and your budget before moving forward.
 We’ll cover the common types of vans for van life, buying used vs new, and where to search for a van.
 Then we’ll discuss the pros and cons of DIYing vs hiring someone, and how to evaluate different conversion companies before signing a contract so you have a positive experience all around.

 In this lesson, we’ll discuss how your lifestyle and location come into play when thinking about what kind of van is right for you.
 At the end of this lesson, you’ll want to download the worksheet “Evaluating Your Van Lifestyle” and spend some time answering the questions that will help you make your decision, which we’ll go through now.

 Your answer to this question should guide all of your decisions moving forward.

 I often get the question: How much does a van conversion cost?
 Unfortunately, there is no single answer here.
 The good news is, van life can be really really cheap.
 You certainly don’t need a $150,000 Sprinter Van to do van life, and unless you plan on tackling gnarly mountain Jeep roads, you can get by with a cheaper vehicle and a simpler build.